List of Hyundai Motor Company manufacturing facilities: Hyundai Thanh Cong Manufacturing Vietnam (HTMV)

-Located in Gian Khau Industrial Park, Ninh Binh province, the factory is a joint venture between Hyundai Motor Company and Thanh Cong Manufacturing.
+Located in Gian Khau Industrial Park, Ninh Bình province, the factory is a joint venture between Hyundai Motor Company and Thanh Cong Manufacturing.
 Hyundai began exporting its cars in complete knock down (CKD) format to Vietnam in 2011.
 In 2017, these two companies established Hyundai Thanh Cong Manufacturing Vietnam (HTMV) to produce complete cars with a minimum localization rate of 40 percent.